Hot Chocolate, a Holiday Favorite

 With the holiday season only a few frosty weeks away, our homes are being turned into a Christmas wonderland.
-Cookies and pies are being baked, halls are getting decked, lights are hung, trees are decorated, festive music sets is setting the mood and hot chocolate is soothing the soul.
+Cookies and pies are being baked, halls are getting decked, lights are hung, trees are decorated, festive music is setting the mood and hot chocolate is soothing the soul.
 Hot chocolate or cocoa as many of us call it, is a classic favorite beverage we drink during the colder months, but especially during the holidays.

 Hot chocolate is not a new drink.
 It’s believed hot chocolate was first created by the Mayans around 2,500-3,000 years ago, and a cocoa beverage was an essential part of Aztec culture by 1400 AD.
 A delicious drink like this could not stay a secret for very long.
 The beverage became popular in Europe after being introduced from Mexico and has undergone multiple changes since then.
 Until the 19th century, hot chocolate was even used medicinally to treat ailments such as liver and stomach diseases.

 In the 21st century, hot chocolate is consumed throughout the world and comes in multiple variations.
 Today you can find flavored hot chocolate that is made with several ingredients mingled together to warm you up on a chilly evening.
-Copious companies make their own brand of hot chocolate that can be found in grocery stores in pouches, packets, powders and decorative tins.
+Copious companies make their own brand of hot chocolate that can be found in grocery stores in pouches, packets, powders, and decorative tins.
 Some have tiny marshmallows included, while others taste like a chocolate bar — they are utterly irresistible.
 Just add boiling water or hot milk and snuggle up on the couch.

-Chia hot chocolate is an Indian inspired drink, a very thick pudding-like cioccolata calda can be found in Italy and chocolate a la taza delights people in Spain.
+Chia hot chocolate is an Indian-inspired drink, a very thick pudding-like Cioccolata Calda can be found in Italy, and chocolate a la Taza delights people in Spain.
 Chocolate Santafereño is a Columbian recipe where residents dip chunks of cheese in this screaming hot beverage.
 Love spice, then the Chinese 5 spice hot chocolate will calm your cravings.
 In Austria, their Heiße Schokolade Wiener Art, (Hot chocolate Viennese style) is thickened with an egg and sprinkled with salt.

-Belgium is world renown for its chocolate, but they can also whip up a mean hot chocolate.
+Belgium is world-renowned for its chocolate, but they can also whip up a mean hot chocolate.
 They make theirs with hot milk and then trickling pure dark chocolate nibs on top.
-For the coffee lovers, it’s very common to add instant coffee to hot chocolate like they do in Brazil.
+For coffee lovers, it’s very common to add instant coffee to hot chocolate like they do in Brazil.
 If you’re Canadian like me, then the Maple Sea Salt hot chocolate will lift your spirits during the holiday season.